Rise Above the Rest: How an Industry Niche Can Help Advance Your Independent Career

 Why fit in when you were born to stand out?

-When you choose a niche—a specific area where you focus your work—you build expertise and attract the right clients for your small business.
-It can also position you among the nearly 5 million independent professionals earning over $100,000 annually, as highlighted in our State of Independence report.
+When you choose a niche — a specific area where you focus your work — you build expertise and attract the clients who best fit your business.
+It can also position you among the nearly 5 million independent professionals who earn over $100,000 annually, as highlighted in our State of Independence report.

 Specializing helps you stand out from the competition and makes you more valuable.
 A clear niche can lead to more opportunities, higher demand, and lasting success in your career.